Miami Car Accident Attorneys

 Helping Victims of Car Accidents Throughout the State of Florida

 Florida is recognized around the world for its beautiful beaches, warm climate and world-class attractions.
 Unfortunately, however, it is also known for its heavy traffic and numerous car accidents.
-According to National Highway and Traffic Safety reports, Florida ranks right behind California and Texas as the state with the third most motor vehicle accident fatalities.
-Data from the Florida Department of Highway Safety and Motor Vehicles actually show that Florida recorded close to 403,000 car crashes in 2019, with 255,249 injuries and 3,192 fatalities, and although the number of crashes dropped in 2020, the number of fatalities increased to 3,347.
+According to National Highway and Traffic Safety (NHSTA) reports, Florida ranks right behind California and Texas as the state with the third most motor vehicle accident fatalities per year.
+Crash reports from the Florida Department of Highway Safety and Motor Vehicles show that close to 250,000 people are injured in motor vehicle accidents each year in Florida and more than 3,000 are killed.

 What Are the Major Causes of Car Accident Injuries in Florida?

-The National Highway Traffic Safety Administration (NHTSA) lists six risky behaviors that impact safety on our nation’s and state’s roads: drunk driving, drug-impaired driving, distracted driving, speeding, not wearing seat belts, and drowsy driving.
-Of these, five can be seen as negligent conduct that causes accidents:
+The National Highway Traffic Safety Administration (NHTSA) lists six risky behaviors that impact safety on our nation’s and Florida’s roads: drunk driving, drug-impaired driving, distracted driving, speeding, not wearing seat belts, and drowsy driving.
+Of these, five can be considered negligent conduct that causes accidents:

 - Drunk Driving – For several decades, private advocacy groups, such as Mothers Against Drunk Driving, and government agencies have campaigned aggressively against driving while intoxicated.
-As a result, the number of drunk driving accidents has decreased in the U.S., yet drunk driving accidents are still the number one cause of death on U.S. roads, with more than 10,000 fatalities each year.
+As a result, the number of drunk driving accidents has decreased in the U.S., yet drunk driving accidents are still the number one cause of death on U.S. roads.
+In Florida, close to 5,100 accidents per year are caused by drunk drivers.
+These accidents injure more than 2,900 people and kill more than 335 each year.

 - Drug-Impaired Driving – Driving while impaired by any substance, whether legal or illegal, is against the law in all 50 states.
 Some over-the-counter medications, prescription medications, and marijuana can affect a driver’s ability to drive safely and respond quickly to changing traffic conditions.
-Car accidents and serious accident-related injuries can, then, be a direct result of drug-impaired driving.
+In Florida, drug-impaired driving causes approximately 475 crashes, 400 injuries and 270 fatalities each year.

-- Distracted Driving – The digital age has provided multiple new distractions for drivers.
-Cellphone calls and texts, as well as complex car audio and navigation systems, can pull a driver’s attention away from the road.
+- Distracted Driving – The digital age has given drivers many new distractions.
+Cellphone calls and texts, as well as complex car audio and navigation systems, can draw a driver’s attention away from the road.
 When a driver is distracted in this way, accidents are much more likely to occur.

 - Drowsy Driving – When you’re behind the wheel, lack of sleep, drowsiness or fatigue can impair your cognition and performance, leading to serious accidents.
-NHSTA estimates that in 2017, drowsy drivers were involved in 91,000 police-reported crashes that led to approximately 50,000 people being injured and 800 fatalities.
+NHSTA estimates that in a single year, drowsy drivers were involved in 91,000 police-reported crashes that led to approximately 50,000 people being injured and 800 fatalities.
 Most experts agree, however, that these numbers underestimate the widespread problem of drowsy driving.

-These product defects can be the sole cause of a crash or act in concert with a driver’s negligence.
-The attorneys of Boyers Law Group are experienced in handling defective product claims and will carefully examine all of the facts in your automobile accident case to be able to determine all of the liable parties and the full amount of compensation you deserve.
+These product defects can be the sole cause of a crash or act in combination with a driver’s negligence.
+The attorneys of Boyers Law Group are experienced in handling defective product claims and will carefully examine all of the facts in your car accident case to be able to determine all of the liable parties and the full amount of compensation you deserve.

-When Should I File a Florida Car Accident Claim?
+When Can I File a Car Accident Claim in Florida?

-Contrary to what many people believe, Florida’s Motor Vehicle No-Fault Law does not mean you cannot file a car accident claim to obtain compensation if you suffered serious injuries because of someone else’s negligence or recklessness.
-Indeed, Florida drivers can be held liable for the injuries and damages caused by their negligent actions, such as speeding, driving while intoxicated, disregarding a traffic light, failing to yield the right of way, following too closely, and engaging in road rage.
+Contrary to what many people believe, Florida’s Motor Vehicle No-Fault Law does not prohibit you from filing a car accident claim against a negligent party or parties to obtain compensation.
+The law entitles you to bring a claim for damages if you suffered serious injuries because of someone else’s negligence or recklessness.
+Florida drivers and other negligent parties can be held liable for your injuries and damages if their negligent actions or wrongful conduct caused or partially caused the injury accident.
+These actions include but are not limited to such things as speeding, driving while intoxicated, disregarding a traffic light, failing to yield the right of way, following too closely, and engaging in road rage.

-When you contact Boyers Law Group, our Miami car accident attorneys can often obtain “Black Box” electronic data (aka “Event Data Recorder”) from the car’s computer system that enables us to determine vehicle speeds, steering maneuvers and braking attempts at the time of a crash.
+When you contact the experienced Miami car accident lawyers of Boyers Law Group, we can often obtain “Black Box” electronic data (aka “Event Data Recorder”) from the car’s computer system that enables us to determine vehicle speeds, steering maneuvers and braking attempts at the time of a crash.
 We will also interview witnesses while their memories are still fresh.
 In addition, our car accident attorneys will obtain cell phone service provider records of the at-fault driver, which often provide invaluable evidence of negligent, distracted driving.

 If you or a family member has been seriously injured in a car accident caused by another driver’s negligence or recklessness, you may be able to obtain substantial financial compensation for the injuries and damages caused by their actions.
 With a Florida car accident lawsuit, you may be able to obtain compensation for: